 Co-written by Eno, “Born Under Punches (The Heat Goes On)” opens Remain in Light with the body-moving claustrophobia and polyrhythmic instrumentation that defines the album.
 The lyrics read like they were taken from a dystopian future as some guilty government man confesses his sins or directs his screams at the sky.
 Each element in the song, from the bass to the guitar to the percussion to the electronic noise of what sounds like a hurried video game to the vocals, seems so disconnected from each other, yet they build on one another without toppling down, creating a song that would just be troubling if you couldn’t dance to it.

-“Crosseyed and Painless” comes on quick and aggressive like some hopped up cousin of “Life During Wartime.”
+“Crosseyed and Painless” comes on quick and aggressive like some hopped-up cousin of “Life During Wartime.”
 The rhythm section is as repetitive as it is relentless and seems like an entity apart from the guitar, though joined together they form an infectious groove over which Byrne wonders about metamorphosis and facts in flux.
 In the most memorable moment of the song, Byrne breaks down the inability for facts to provide comfort or certainty, noting that facts come loaded with opinion or that we load facts with our own opinions, and that facts twist the truth around yet we can’t quite twist them around enough to meet our needs.
 Most troubling for the narrator is that facts, like him, are changing and thus leave nothing static to tether to.

 “The Great Curve” similarly follows in the hurried footsteps of “Crosseyed and Painless,” and Byrne and Eno’s lyrics continue their focus on the elusive nature of understanding the world.
 The assault of the three-note bassline and the pitter patter of the drums and percussion section are joined by herky jerky peals of guitar and horns.
 The vocal arrangements are similarly herked and jerked, the backing vocals and lead vocals playing off each other, chanting in ritualistic fashion.
 In fact, the esteem given to womanhood—particularly the lines “The world moves on a woman’s hips / The world moves and it swivels and bops / The world moves on a woman’s hips / The world moves and it bounces and hops“—suggests some sort of hopeful creation myth, the band calling out for a goddess’ light to shine on an mysterious world.

 Mid-album lies the soul-searching mid-life crisis yarn “Once in a Lifetime” where, after taking inventory of his material possessions and token triumphs, a man finally begins to wonder if his life has been worthwhile.
 This is George Bailey at the bridge, but Clarence is nowhere to be found.
-Though a poorly charting single when first released, “Once in a Lifetime” got its second wind with its inclusion on the Down and Out in Beverly Hills soundtrack and with the release of a music video choreographed by Tony Basil.
+Though a poorly charting single when first released, “Once in a Lifetime” got its second wind with its inclusion on the Down and Out in Beverly Hills soundtrack and with the release of a music video choreographed by Toni Basil.
 The video featured Byrne dancing oh so fine like a marionette whose limbs, much like his life, are moved by capricious and unseen forces.
 These days the song is heard everywhere and likely plays in people’s heads when looking in the mirror during those watershed birthdays.